zhangrengang/SubPhaser/README.md

-                        this chromosome set is for cluster and phase [default: the same chromosome set as `-sg_cfgs`] -sep STR              Seperator for chromosome ID [default="|"]
+                        this chromosome set is for cluster and phase [default: the same chromosome set as `-sg_cfgs`] -sep STR              Seperator for chromosome ID [default="|"] -custom_features FASTA [FASTA ...]
+                        Custom features in fasta format to enrich subgenome- specific kmers, such as TE and gene [default: None]

 Output:
   -pre STR, -prefix STR